HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

   <figcaption>{{ figure_link(caption="First-party versus third-party compression by device type.", sheets_gid="862864630", sql_file="19_03.party_of_content_encoding.sql.sql") }}</figcaption>
 </figure>

-Comparing with [last year's results](https://almanac.httparchive.org/en/2019/compression#first-party-vs-third-party-compression), we can see that there was a significant increase in the use of compression, notably brotli for first parties, almost to the point that the use of compression is around 40% for both first and third party and for desktop and mobile.
-However within the requests that do use compression, for first party the ratio of brotli compression is only 18%, while the ratio for third party is 27%.
+Compared with [last year's results](https://almanac.httparchive.org/en/2019/compression#first-party-vs-third-party-compression), we can see that there was a significant increase in the use of compression, notably brotli for first parties, almost to the point that the use of compression is around 40% for both first and third party and for desktop and mobile.
+However within the requests that do use compression, for first parties the ratio of brotli compression is only 18%, while the ratio for third parties is 27%.

 ## How to Analyze compression on your sites

-You can you [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) or [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) to quickly figure out for what content a website already uses some kind of compression.
+You can use [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) or [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) to quickly figure out for what content a website already uses some kind of compression.
 For this go to Network tab, right click and activate "Content Encoding" under Response Headers.
 Hovering over the size of individual files you will see "transferred over network" and "resource size".
 Aggregated for the entire site one can see size/transferred size for Firefox and  "transferred" and "resources" for Chrome on the bottom left hand side of the Network tab.

 {{ figure_markup(